By Cobey Culton

 Parker didn't play in a single match.

-Parker has been a steady and consistent force in the Tar Heels' singles lineup ever since he stepped foot on the court.
-His career win-loss record of 62-40 in singles matches speaks for itself.
+Since stepping on the court Parker has been a steady and consistent force in the Tar Heels' singles lineup.
+This season he has played as high as No. 3 and his career win-loss record of 62-40 in singles matches speaks for itself.

 Now, Parker is co-captain with fifth-year senior Taylor Meyer.